Updated: May 24

 Which one do you think you fit into?
 Have you seen pictures of yourself that suggest one of these categories?
 Maybe you have had chronic injuries that are common for a specific category of runner.

-A 3D gait analysis is the best way to find out and put yourself on a path of more successful injury-free running.
+A 3D gait analysis is the best way to find out and put yourself on a more successful injury-free running path.